ccatobs/MODBUS/README.md

 e.g. "30011" addressing the 12th register
 of the input register class, "30011/1" or "30011/2" for the leading and trailing byte of the 16 bit register, respectively.
-Furthermore, "30011/30012" or "30011/30014" address the 32 or 64 bit
+Furthermore, "30011/30012" or "30011/30014" address 32 or 64 bit
-broad registers starting at the 12th register.
-Please note that this applies if the registers are in zeroMode = True at the server's configuration.
+broad registers starting at the 12th register, if the registers are in zeroMode = True at the server's configuration.
+A start/end register may be provided for strings, whereas a start register is sufficient for all other data types.

 A function needs to be defined for input and holding registers that translates the 8, 16, 32, or 64 bits into appropriate values.
 This function is in the form, e.g. "decode_32bit_uint" (see below for a selection):